dlfelps/dlfelps.github.io/_posts/2022-09-01-List-vs-Seq.md

 {% endhighlight %}

-The syntax is well designed - different, but familiar.
+The syntax is well-designed - different, but familiar.
 Now let's dive into our first scenario.

 ## Scenario 1 (create new collection)